Sea Limited (SE) Shares Down Despite Recent Market Volatility

-Sea Limited (NYSE: SE)’s stock price has decreased by -0.08 compared to its previous closing price of 86.62. but the company has seen a 5.06% gain in its stock price over the last five trading sessions.
+Sea Limited (NYSE: SE)’s stock price has decreased by -2.21 compared to its previous closing price of 87.64.
+However, the company has experienced a 0.16% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/06/22 that Salad Days are Over for Asian Tech—and Not Just in China

 Is It Worth Investing in Sea Limited (NYSE: SE) Right Now?

-Moreover, the 36-month beta value for SE is 1.68.
-Analysts have varying opinions on the stock, with 20 analysts rating it as a “buy,” 3 as “overweight,” 8 as “hold,” and 2 as “sell.”
+Additionally, the 36-month beta value for SE is 1.68.
+There are mixed opinions on the stock, with 20 analysts rating it as a “buy,” 3 rating it as “overweight,” 8 rating it as “hold,” and 2 rating it as “sell.”

 Click Here to Download the FREE Report.